 2. AI/ML Direct Positioning preparations are performed to support Case 2b and Case 3b defined in TR 38.843 [6].
 This step is out of SA2 scope.

-3a.
-[CONDITIONAL] For Case 2b, the UE provides measurements to the LMF (e.g. PRS).

-3b.
-[CONDITIONAL] For Case 3b, the NG-RAN node provides measurements to the LMF (e.g. SRS).

-4. Data collection is required to perform inference for AI/ML Direct Positioning and estimate the UE location.
-Details on data collection sub-procedure can be found in clause 6.X.2.3.
+3. Data collection is required to perform inference for AI/ML Direct Positioning and estimate the UE location according to Cases 2b and 3b.

+Editor’s Note: Whether and how any data collection for inference from NFs is performed in the 5GC is FFS.

-5. AI/ML Direct Positioning inference is performed at LMF.
+4. AI/ML Direct Positioning inference is performed at LMF.